“The Grazing Goat: Country-style pub with rooms and fabulous food, in a peaceful neighbourhood close to some of London's best shops”

 - Safety box in main office

 Start your evening with a drink in the bar - or out on a pavement table if it's sunny.
-You can eat down here (first come, first served), but most opt for the first-floor dining room (bookable).
-It's a light-filled space, with clusters of oak tables and sage walls; staff are lovely and welcoming.
+You can eat down here (first come, first served), but most opt for the light and airy first-floor dining room (bookable), where clusters of oak tables are framed by sage walls; staff are lovely and welcoming.

 - Organic produce